 Fat Needs A Calorie Deficit

-So, as we've brushed over, to lose fat, you need to be burning calories.
+So, as we’ve brushed over, you need to burn calories to lose fat.
 Just fewer than you need to maintain your current weight, specifically.
-That's one of the fundamentals of weight loss.
+That’s one of the fundamentals of weight loss.
 Ultimately, to lose weight, you need to be having an overall calorie deficit of around 200-500 calories per day, ideally through exercise and through diet.

-It’s sometimes easier said than done we know but avoiding high-calorie foods is the best way to go about it.
+It’s sometimes easier said than done, but avoiding high-calorie foods is the best way to go about it.
 Eating smaller portions where needed and even less often can help too.
 It really depends on your starting point and what eating habits you have.